EU Signature Levels (eIDAS) and eIDAS Seal – A Guide for Small Businesses

 SES – Simple Electronic Signature

 SES is the simplest level.
-It could be, for example, a name typed in an email, a digital checkbox, or a signature image.
-The identification is weak: the signer's identity is not separately verified.
+It can be, for example, a name written in an email, an electronic checkbox, or a signature image.
+Identification is weak: the signer's identity is not separately verified.

-- Use cases: internal documents, low-risk contracts, order confirmations
+- Use cases: internal documents, low-risk agreements, order confirmations

 - Risk: easy to dispute who actually signed

-- Example: clicking an "I confirm my order" button in an online store
+- Example: clicking a "Confirm my order" button in an online store

 AES – Advanced Electronic Signature

-- Use cases: contracts, quotes, employment contracts, client agreements
+- Use cases: contracts, proposals, employment contracts, customer agreements

-- Risk: low – strong link to the signer
+- Risk: low – strong connection to the signer

-- Example: a customer authenticates with bank credentials and signs a contract in EpicSign
+- Example: a customer authenticates with bank credentials and signs an agreement in EpicSign

 QES – Qualified Electronic Signature

 QES is the strongest level.
-In EU law, it is equivalent to a handwritten signature.
+In EU legislation, it is equivalent to a handwritten signature.
 QES requires a certificate issued by a qualified trust service provider and a qualified signature creation device.

-- Use cases: real estate transactions, government interactions, high-risk contracts
+- Use cases: real estate transactions, official procedures, high-risk agreements

-- Risk: very low – legally the same as handwritten
+- Risk: very low – legally equivalent to handwritten

-- Example: a lawyer signs a document for court with a QES certificate
+- Example: a lawyer signs a document to be submitted to court with a QES certificate

 Comparison table: when to choose which level?